flowingis/StarRatingBundle/README.md

 StarRatingBundle
 ================

-**StarRatingBundle** is a Symfony Bundle for easy star rating system.
+**StarRatingBundle** is a Symfony Bundle for easy star rating system. **StarRatingBundle** can be used with your own Javascript library but it also includes [jQuery Raty](https://github.com/wbotelhos/raty) plugin if you'd like to install and use the bundle as-it-is.

 ## Installation